SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

     raise RuntimeError("Could not connect to pigpio daemon.")

 # Set LED pin to output mode.
 It is not strictly necessary to do this as pigpio
-# will set pin to output mode when it is being driven to HIGH or LOW, but this
+# will set the pin to output mode when it is being driven to HIGH or LOW, but
-# can clarify what pin is intended to use for, especially in more complex code.
+# this can clarify what pin is intended to be use for, especially in more
+# complex code.
 pi.set_mode(LED_PIN, pigpio.OUTPUT)

 # Start toggling LED on and off